-(1) the cost of the requested accommodation;
+(1) The cost of the requested accommodation;

-(2) the financial resources of the Person who has been asked to grant the accommodation;
+(2) The financial resources of the person who has been asked to grant the accommodation;

-(3) the benefits that a proposed alternative accommodation would provide to the individual with a disability;
+(3) The benefits that a proposed alternative accommodation would provide to the individual with a disability;

-(4) the availability of alternative accommodations that would effectively meet the disability-related needs of the individual with a disability;
+(4) The availability of alternative accommodations that would effectively meet the disability-related needs of the individual with a disability;

-(5) where the entity being asked to make the accommodation is part of a larger entity, the structure and overall resources of the larger organization, as well as the financial and administrative relationship of the entity to the larger organization.
+(5) Where the entity being asked to make the accommodation is part of a larger entity, the structure and overall resources of the larger organization, as well as the financial and administrative relationship of the entity to the larger organization.
 In general, a larger entity with greater resources would be expected to make accommodations requiring greater effort or expense than would be required of a smaller entity with fewer resources; and

-(6) whether the need for the accommodation arises from the Owner's failure to maintain or repair the property as required by law or contract, or to otherwise comply with related legal obligations.
+(6) Whether the need for the accommodation arises from the owner's failure to maintain or repair the property as required by law or contract, or to otherwise comply with related legal obligations.

-(c) A fundamental alteration is a modification that changes the essential nature of the services or operations of the Person being asked to provide the accommodation.
-For example, if a landlord does not normally provide shopping for residents, a request to shop for a person with a disability could constitute a fundamental alteration.
+(c) A fundamental alteration is a modification that changes the essential nature of the services or operations of the person being asked to provide the accommodation.
+For example, if a landlord does not normally provide shopping for residents, a request to shop for an individual with a disability could constitute a fundamental alteration.

-(d) A Person cannot deny a request for a reasonable accommodation based on the Person's or another individual's fears or prejudices about the individual's disability, nor can a denial be based on the fact that provision of a reasonable accommodation or modification might be considered unfair by other individuals or might possibly become an undue burden if extended to multiple other individuals who might request accommodations.
+(d) A person cannot deny a request for a reasonable accommodation based on the person's or another individual's fears or prejudices about the individual's disability, nor can a denial be based on the fact that provision of a reasonable accommodation might be considered unfair by other individuals or might possibly become an undue burden if extended to multiple other individuals who might request accommodations.